-What is your role in the LWNVIVAT project?
+What is your role in the LWNVIVAT project

 How did you develop the idea for the LWNVIVAT project?

-My research within the LWNVIVAT project focuses on defining the immunogenicity of the vaccine prototypes designed, selected, and produced in other work packages of the project.
-To achieve this, we will conduct in vivo immunogenicity studies.
-Additionally, my team is involved in generating antibodies against proteins located on the surface of the West Nile virus.
+My research focuses on defining the immunogenicity of vaccine prototypes designed, selected, and produced in other work packages.
+To accomplish this, we will conduct in vivo immunogenicity studies.
+Additionally, my team generates antibodies against proteins found on the West Nile virus surface.

 Why did you decide to focus on developing a vaccine and antibodies?